pkirkbride/reading-notes/07-programming.md

 ## Variables and functions

 Functions can be used as variables.
-So if you have a function called myFunction(), you could use it like this. let x = myFunction()
+So if you have a function called myFunction(), you could use it like this.

+`let x = myFunction()`

-It’s also possible to set a variable that only works in the function, which is called a local variable.
+It’s also possible to set a variable that works only in the function, which is called a local variable.
 It won’t work anywhere in the script outside the function.

 ## JavaScript operators